 Means reader be careful.
 In this situation, you might do something that could result in equipment damage or loss of data.

-•Quick Start Guide Cisco Aironet 802.11a/b/g Wireless LAN Client Adapters (CB21AG and PI21AG) License and Warranty provides instrauctions for installing and minimally configuring the client adapter on computers running the Microsoft Windows 2000 or XP operating system.
+•Cisco Aironet 802.11a/b/g Wireless LAN Client Adapters (CB21AG and PI21AG) Installation and Configuration Guide—Provides instructions for installing, configuring, and troubleshooting CB21AG and PI21AG client adapters on computers running the Microsoft Windows 2000 or XP operating system.

 Cisco documentation and additional literature are available on Cisco.com.
 Cisco also provides several ways to obtain technical assistance and other technical resources.
 These sections explain how to obtain technical information from Cisco Systems.

 You can access the most current Cisco documentation at this URL: